How to Sing Better | Make Your Singing Voice the Best it Can Be

 The shape of your mouth can also influence tone.
 Try singing with a smile.
 The act of upturning the lips will instantly create a sweeter tone.
 Using visualisation also helps, so think of sweet tone when singing and your brain will subtly influence your muscles.

-Industry tip: Record yourself singing!
+Record yourself singing!
 Even if you don’t like listening to yourself this will help determine where you need improving, and it’s a brilliant way to track your progress.

 How to sing better for beginners: teach yourself to sing